i-lateral/silverstripe-commerce-theme/README.md

     }
 ```
 This a simple Copyright method that is used in the footer template to return a full copyright for the current year.

-## Bugtracker ##

-Bugs are tracked on [github.com](https://github.com/jeffwhitfield/silverstripe-bootstrap-theme/issues).
-Feel free to offer suggestions and contribute to the codebase.

 ## Links ##